What Is CSS?

 - Example: A rule using

-has higher specificity than a rule using.header
+#headerhas higher specificity than a rule using.header, which in turn is higher thanheader(element).

 - Inline, Internal, and External Styles